 How Do I Know If My Alternator Needs Repairs?

 Like any complex system, it is the sum of many parts that keeps your vehicle running without a hitch.
 When one part of the system is down, it can affect various parts of your vehicle.
 Here are five signs that you may need to come in for alternator testing, repair, and/or replacement:

 - Your battery light is on.

 Luckily, our vehicles have a built-in system that signals you when something is wrong.
 If the light shaped like a battery is on, this could indicate a failing alternator.
 In vehicles that do not contain this light, there will be an “ALT” (alternator) or “GEN” (generator) warning signal.
 Because the alternator generates electric power to power a vehicle’s battery, when there is not enough energy dispensed by the alternator, your vehicle will give you a signal indicating a battery issue.
 The light may turn on when more than one electric feature is activated.
-For example, you may have no issue if you are driving at night in Boise with your headlights on, but if it starts to rain and you then use your windshield wipers, the warning signal turns on.
+For example, you may have no issue if you are driving at night in Fruitdale with your headlights on, but if it starts to rain and you then use your windshield wipers, the warning signal turns on.
 The increased energy needed to perform two tasks at once is too much for the alternator to handle, indicating that there is an issue.

 - Your vehicle’s electronic accessories have slowed down.